rml-lee/E-commerce-Sales-Analysis/Findings-Analysis.md

 **Recommendations:**

-- **Investigate the value of orders per state.** Orders with low sales value cannot absorb the fixed costs of fulfillment (e.g., picking, packing, shipping), leading to thin or negative margins, even without discounts.
+- **Investigate the average order value per state.** Orders with low sales value cannot absorb the fixed costs of fulfillment (e.g., picking, packing, shipping), leading to thin or negative margins, even without discounts.

 ---

-## 6.3 - Diagnostic Analysis (Root Cause): Order Value Analysis
+## 6.3 - Diagnostic Analysis (Root Cause): Order Value
 ## Let's compare the profit margin to the average order value.
 ## Are our pricing strategies and order structure contributing to profitability issues?